bokwoon95/sq2/docs/ddl.md

 ## DDL struct tag reference

 ### `type`
 Value: the column type.
-Any value passed in is literally passed to the database.
+Any value passed in is literally passed to the database, spaces and all.

 ```go
 type FILM struct {